EDePasquale/Shivakumar-MBO/README.md

 1. Differential cell type proportions ()
 2. Gene set enrichment analysis ()
 3. EMT scoring ()
-4. Cell-cell communication prediction with CellPhoneDB ()
+4. Cell-cell communication prediction with CellPhoneDB (CPDB_Prep.R, CPDB_Run.sh, CPDB_Post.R)

 #### Accessory Files and Scripts
 The following scripts and files are needed for running some of the above scripts.
 These include: